-User security attribute Rules for the initial association of 00 attributes attributes User ID and role associated with the object None None
+User security attribute Rules for the initial association of Rules for the changing of

+attributes attributes

+User ID and role None None

+associated with the object

 FIA_AFL.1 Authentication failure handling

 - FIA_AFL.1.1 The TSF shall detect when [selection: [assignment: positive integer number], an administrator configurable positive integer within [assignment: range of acceptable values]] unsuccessful authentication attempts occur related to [assignment: list of authentication events]. - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met or surpassed, the TSF shall [assignment: list of actions].